TheDarkMist/NIS2-survival-kit/_prompts/onboarding.md

-# Onboarding Prompt: NIS2 Survival Kit Initialization
+# Onboarding Prompt: NIS2 Survival Toolkit Initialization

 **(To be copied and pasted at the beginning of each AI session)**

 Hi AI.
-Today, we'll be working on the "NIS2 Survival Kit" project.
+Today, we'll be working on the "NIS2 Survival Toolkit" project.
 Before we start, I want to give you a complete briefing on your role and the project.
 Please read this carefully and confirm you've understood.

 ### 1. Your Role